chasegraves/cyslistic_case_study/Cyclistic Data Analytics Case Study.md

 The following stage was completed through SQL in Google BigQuery.
 A bucket was created to store all 13 files to use for analysis.
 Each section displays the working query that was used to gather the results.

 ### Average Ride Length

+In order to understand the relationship of how both members and casual riders use Cyclistic, a query was created to identify the average ride lengths in minutes over the course of the last 12 months.
+The following steps were implemented:

+1. Created a subquery using 't' to list the months as 'table_name' using the UNION ALL from October 2022 to September 2023.

+2. Created a subquery using 'p' to select 'member_casual', 'ride_length', and 'table_name' which collects the data of each month.

+3. EXTRACT to calculate the results from seconds into minutes for both members and casual riders.

+4. The results are grouped by 'table_name' representing months, and 'member_casual' to identify average ride lengths for both types.

+5. The results create a new column named 'AverageRideLengthInMinutes' with the results of the averages for both members and casual riders for the past 12 months.

 ```
 SELECT